 The best Steam Deck accessories 2024: handy handheld add-ons

-Arming Valve’s handheld with the best Steam Deck accessories is something we’d recommend doing ASAP.
+The best Steam Deck accessories are worth browsing if you happen to own Valve's portable powerhouse.
 Not only will it provide the mini gaming machine with everything it needs to shine, but add-ons will protect your Deck, expand its storage, and give it extra abilities.
 From docking stations that’ll turn it into a hybrid rig to power banks that will keep you in-game for longer, we’ve tested plenty of gadgets that’ll pair perfectly with the portable powerhouse.

-Anyone who’s ever shopped for the best gaming handheld, even during the glory days of the Game Boy, will know that portables are normally compatible with a bunch of accessories.
+If you've ever owned one of the best gaming handheld options, even during the glory days of the Game Boy, you'll know that portables are normally compatible with a bunch of accessories.
 While a lot has changed since Nintendo’s 8-bit brick dominated the scene, the same still applies to brand-new contenders like the Steam Deck OLED, even if the portable’s add-ons have more in common with laptop and PC extras.
 A quick search online will reveal a whole bunch of compatible cases, docks, storage options, and protective bits and bobs, but it’s not always easy to tell what add-ons are worth your time at a glance.

 The Quick List